Invoice OCR Error Handling: How to Reduce Manual Review

 Invoice Scanning & OCRerror handlingconfidence scoringhuman-in-the-loop reviewreview by exception

-Strong teams do not trust one accuracy number and hope for the best.
+Strong teams do not trust one accuracy number.
 They use confidence thresholds and validation rules to auto-accept clean documents while routing uncertain fields or entire invoices to review.
-In other words, the safest model is review by exception: let straightforward invoices move forward, but stop low-confidence or rule-breaking cases before they create accounting problems.
-This guide focuses on that workflow design.
-It is not a general explainer on OCR basics or a list of generic OCR benefits.
-The goal is to show how finance teams reduce manual review by combining better inputs, better routing decisions, and better verification.
+That is review by exception: let straightforward invoices move forward, but stop low-confidence or rule-breaking cases before they create accounting problems.
+This guide focuses on that workflow design — how finance teams cut manual review by combining better inputs, smarter routing, and fast verification.

 The Invoice OCR Errors That Matter in Production

 Production problems are not limited to files that fail outright.
 More often, a mostly readable invoice carries one bad value into the workflow: the wrong invoice number, a shifted tax amount, a mismatched supplier name, or a total pulled from the wrong part of the page.
 That is why invoice OCR exception handling starts with a practical split between document-level failures and field-level errors.
 Document-level failures are easier to spot: the file is unreadable, pages are missing, multiple documents are bundled together, or the extractor cannot identify a usable invoice structure at all.
+When bundled files are the problem, finance teams often need a way to separate invoices from a combined PDF before extraction so OCR errors do not cascade from bad document boundaries.
 Field-level errors are more dangerous because the document still moves forward.

 The failure modes that matter most usually fall into five groups: